 Oldest inland town in Hawke’s Bay, with a 2013 population of 1,965.
 Waipawa is the home of the Central Hawke’s Bay District Council and, like other towns in the district, is an important service centre for surrounding farms.
-The east side of the main street is devoid of buildings apart from the regional museum – all the colonial-era shops were demolished in 1986 when the council built a new (and ultimately failed) shopping mall behind the west side.
+The east side of the main street is devoid of buildings apart from the regional museum – all the colonial-era shops along it were demolished in 1986 when the council built a new (and ultimately failed) shopping mall on the west side.

 Waipawa was founded on the banks of the Waipawa River by runholder Frederick Abbott in 1860.
 The town, originally named Abbottsford, was located next to a ford in the river.
 Settlers preferred its Māori name, Waipawa.
 Te Tapairu pā was established near the town in 1872.

 Death of a township

 A town called Hadley was planned near Waipawa in the 19th century.
 An early plan showed space for a mechanics’ institute and other public buildings, and a river port with ships at anchor.
 This ambitious plan was not realised and the town site is now occupied by Waipawa’s cemetery, which itself used to be known as Hadley.